 \item \textbf{Compute welfare pieces.} Recall the formulas

-Compute each (or any convex combination thereof) under each of the four combinations: for lower PS/TS (and higher DWL) set \(\kappa=\kappa_U\); and for upper PS/TS (and lower DWL) set \(\kappa=\kappa_L\).
-If \(\kappa\) is point-identified, just plug it in! \end{enumerate}
+Compute each object, or any convex combination thereof, under the relevant candidates.
+For lower PS/TS and higher DWL, set \(\kappa=\kappa_U\); and for upper PS/TS and lower DWL, set \(\kappa=\kappa_L\).
+If \(\kappa\) is point-identified, just plug it in. \end{enumerate}